pkavousi/similar-users/README.md

 4- run "tox", this will perform the steps in tox.ini file in its virtual environmet 5- tox -e app_run
 6- A server will be available.
-Please refer to the short screencast that shows the steps
+Please refer to the short screencast that shows the steps 7- After testing you can press ctrl+c to exit.
 ```
 ## Screencast
 The demo of the project is available at this YouTube link: